mmokhathi/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 8-firstdelete deletes file from directory
 # 9-firstdirdeletion deletes a subdirectory
 # 10-back will change working directory to previous one
+# 11-lists lists all files in working directory, parent, and other /boot directory